uesseu/ninco.vim/README.md

 # Preset of functions
 Since it is simple script, lowlevel usage is not very useful.
-However, you may want to use all by your self.
 And so, you can call a function to setup functions optionally.
+This may be good to use in daily life.

 This function enables optional functions.
 ```vim